Zaahid04/ML-Project-/README.md

 ## Project Overview

- using different techniques for handling missing values and detecting outliers in the gurgaon real estate dataset that contains information about its real estate properties
+ Using different techniques for handling missing values and detecting outliers in the gurgaon real estate dataset that contains information about its real estate properties